Govardhanmandal9421/data-preprocessing-and-cleaning/README.md

-🏥 Insurance Premium Prediction Project
+🏥 Health Insurance Cost Predictor

 This project analyzes a medical insurance dataset to understand the factors influencing insurance premiums (charges).
 It includes Exploratory Data Analysis (EDA), Feature Engineering, Feature Selection, and prepares the dataset for Machine Learning modeling.